tomarrell/talks/go-debugging/notes.md

 - dlv attach <pid>: careful, program could be optimised and could run into issues

-- runtime.Breakpoint() to trigger a breakpoint in your debugger, being able to set it in your program.

 - Checkpoints, restart your program from a specific place (doesn't work on Mac)